mahkons/Lottery-ticket-hypothesis/README.md

 This repository contains an implementation of the article [Lottery Ticket Hypothesis](https://arxiv.org/abs/1803.03635) And an application of this hypothesis to reinforcement learning
  - Supervised
-    - [x] Iterative magnitude pruning implementation
+    - [x] Implement iterative magnitude pruning
-    - [ ] Testing with net VGG19 on dataset CIFAR10
+    - [ ] Test using net VGG19 and dataset CIFAR10
  - Reinforcement learning
     - [ ] ?